-This animal-loving couple has divorced, meaning that the fate of the foundation is unclear and grantmaking is quiet.
+The animal-loving founders have divorced, meaning that the fate of the foundation is unclear and grantmaking is quiet.
 Stay tuned for updates on future animal and wildlife funding.

-The Rex and Nellie Jackson Foundation predominately funds domesticated animal organizations.
+The Rex and Nellie Jackson Foundation predominantly funds domesticated animal organizations.

-This foundation supports seeing eye dogs and other service animals that work with people who have physical handicaps.
-But some funds also support wildlife protection and environmental conservation.
+This foundation supports seeing-eye dogs and other service animals that work with people who have physical handicaps.
+But it also supports wildlife protection and environmental conservation.

 The Ludwick Foundation invests in a handful of animal and wildlife organizations across the United States.

 This foundation, bankrolled by tech billionaire David Duffield, is a leader in promoting the no-kill concept to animal shelters.
 It is currently in a period of transition, and is primarily funding veterinarian education.